 We strongly recommend physicians who intend to enter the EHRA certification process to acquire a sufficient amount of knowledge and clinical experience before attending the EHRA exam.

 A short questionnaire asking for details of the candidates’ clinical background will be part of the registration process for the exam.

 Next exam date: June 2016

-EP certification exam in Nice - FR (in English) - during the CARDIOSTIM - EHRA EUROPACE congress in Nice, France, the 8th of June 2016.
+EP certification exam in Nice - FR (in English) - during the CARDIOSTIM - EHRA EUROPACE 2016 Congress in Nice, France, the 8th of June 2016.

 The exam is taking place at:

 Venue will be communicated soon.